R-Morgan/NGramCrackers/README.md

 NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.3.0 -- Definition
+Version 0.3.0 is a total retooling of the backend API.
+NGramCrackers now feels like a much different program, so I've overhauled the planned versions.

+ - NG a, a record type to house ngrams and some of their associated properties.
+   NGs are Functors and Monoids.
+The old API based around nested lists of Text ([[[T.Text]]]) worked, but I want to be able to have ngrams in the programme to be able to carry around information, such as frequency and MI, without each statistic having to be calculated each time.
+I am not sure it will save memory or make the programme faster, however.
+MI seems likely to be extremely costly in computing, especially for multiword strings.
+Similarly, if an ngram has its word length encoded, there is no need to break up the T.Text component and iterate through it to provide a word count.

+ - Major, breaking changes to module naming and structure:
+     - NGramCrackers.Ops.Infixes to hold any infixes
+     - NGramCrackers.Ops.NG for operations on the new NG record type
+     - NGramCrackers.Ops.Pretty for formatting output
+     - NGramCrackers.Parsers.Body used to be NGramCrackers.Parsers.Paragraph
+       but now reflects the module's actual function, which is to parse the bodies of input documents

+ - Type synonyms implemented for:
+     - SentColl -- collection of n-grams in a sentence
+     - ParaColl -- collection of n-grams in a paragraph
+     - DocCol -- collection of n-grams in a multiparagraph document
+     - Count -- an integer representing counts of words (wish these could be restricted to the Natural numbers)

+ - Slightly more concise argument handling statements in a more readable format

+ - More exposed functions for testing

 ### Version 0.2.7
 New features added in this latest version of NGramCrackers!
 Now included are: